top of page

 Dolenjska

 Dolenjska is Slovenia’s coolest wine district, influenced by Alpine and sub-Pannonian climates, with diverse soils ranging from sandstone and marl to dolomite and limestone.
-It is famous for Cviček, a light, pale ruby-colored, low-alcohol red blend made from Žametovka, Kraljevina, and other local grapes.
+It is famous for Cviček, a light, pale ruby-colored, low-alcohol red blend made from Žametna Črnina, Kraljevina, and other local grapes.

-But Dolenjska is now entering a new phase.
-In recent years, it has become a hotspot for premium sparkling wine production, using the traditional method and grapes like Chardonnay, Pinot Noir, and especially Žametovka - one of the world’s oldest cultivated grape varieties.
-These peninas are elegant, expressive, and increasingly competitive on the Slovenian market.
-You’ll also find quality rosés and increasingly refined varietal wines from Blaufränkisch and Sauvignon Blanc.
+But Dolenjska is now entering a new era.
+In recent years, it has become a center for premium sparkling wine production, using the traditional method and grapes like Chardonnay, Pinot Noir, and especially Žametna Črnina.
+These peninas are delicate and with impressive aging potential and complexity.

 Bela Krajina

-Among white grapes, Rumeni Muškat (Yellow Muscat) shines for its aromatic intensity, while Blaufränkisch has taken root as a promising red.
+Among white grapes, Rumeni Muškat (Yellow Muscat)is notable for its aromatic intensity, while Blaufränkisch has taken root as a promising red.
 Bela Krajina is also a cradle of Slovenian noble rot wines, including late-harvest and ice wines.

-In fact, Slovenia’s first ice wine was made here in 1986, and the region continues to produce sweet wines with decades-long ageing potential.
+In fact, Slovenia’s first ice wine was made here in 1986, and the region continues to produce sweet wines with decades-long aging potential.

 Posavje map Slovenia Penina Wine Regions